LuckyChimp/calculator/README.md

     }

 ```
-Now you only have to call the mixin for each theme:
+Now you only have to include the mixin for each theme:
 ```css
 @include theme('theme-1', themes.$theme1);
 @include theme('theme-2', themes.$theme2);